craftingcity/The-Known-World/Prenotes Apr 22 24.md

 	- "Dom", Human, Experienced
 	- "Locus", Elf, Experienced

+As they travelled through the Factory, they found a group of WFM scavenging, 8 visible, but this is a full Patrol (24); heres init

+##### INITIATIVE
+The party has surprise, and will start with Grenades

+22 - Ash
+18 - Dae Shim
+13 - Gringold
+12 - Timothius
+12 - Cucu

 We leave our heroes on the date of ...
 AF, as they ...